-So where has this large multiple been all this time?
-I sent out emails to a number of colleagues to see if they had ever seen or heard of such a large multiple of this or any other patriotic sticker.
-I hit pay-dirt with my fellow CSA Catalog editor, Jerry Palazolo.
-He confirmed my knee-jerk reaction that what was offered as a "full sheet" was actually a very large multiple.
-He replied by email saying, "I once saw the largest known multiple.
-It appeared to be a nearly complete sheet less only a few examples--probably removed over the years as souvenirs.
+So, where has this large multiple been all this time?
+I sent out e-mails to a number of colleagues to see if they had ever seen or heard of such a large multiple of this or any other patriotic sticker.

+Fellow CSA Catalog Editor Jerry Palazolo had the answers.
+He confirmed my immediate reaction that what was offered as a "full sheet" was actually a very large multiple.
+He replied by e-mail saying, "I once saw the largest known multiple.
+It appeared to be a nearly complete sheet less only a few examples-probably removed over the years as souvenirs.
 The owner was a Civil War ephemera dealer who was hawking it for what was at that time a hefty sum...I really am not sure as to the size of the sheet I saw."

-From there, Jerry confirmed his recollections with Sonny Hill of Mississippi, who had also seen it.
-This is estimated to be between ten and twenty years ago.
-When I later talked to Jerry on the phone about it, he remembered the dealer's name as Lurate, but not where he was from.
-From there, I found that the late Bob Lurate had done business as the Lexington Historical Shop [Virginia].
-Sonny and Jerry spoke again and Sonny was able to add that Lurate was from Jackson, Mississippi.
+From there, Palazolo confirmed his recollections with Sonny Hill of Mississippi, who had also seen this multiple.
+This is estimated to have been between 10 and 20 years ago.

+When I later talked about it to Palazolo on the phone, he remembered the dealer's name as Lurate, but not where he was from.
+From there, I found that the late Bob Lurate had done business as the Lexington Historical Shop in Virginia.
+Hill and Palazolo spoke again and Hill was able to add that Lurate was from Jackson, Mississippi.
 Lurate graduated from Washington and Lee and moved back to Lexington from Jackson.

 At one point, when there was little or no interest from prospective buyers, he told a mutual friend that he might cut the multiple into smaller pieces.
 Fortunately, he did not.
 And, no, he did not cut off the missing strip.
 It was apparently like that when it first appeared.
-Also, when Jerry and Sonny saw it, it was in a frame.
+Also, when Palazolo and Hill saw it, it was in a frame.

-Now reader, go back to the advertising on the cover.
+Now, go back and read the advertising on the cover again.
 Where was "Lee Mallory, General Agent," located?

 Jackson, Mississippi.
-Bingo!
-There is little doubt in my mind that Bob Lurate turned this up somewhere in Jackson or nearby.
+There is little doubt in my mind that Bob Lurate turned this up somewhere in Jackson, Mississippi, or nearby.

-Alexander Dapremont - Publisher
+Alexander Dapremont-Publisher

-Obviously I knew who the publisher of the sticker was, as it is clearly printed on the bottom every sticker and on the Dapremont advertising covers.
-Eventually, I found out quite a lot about Alexander Dapremont and other things he produced in support of the war effort, all of them early in the war as he spent most of the war fighting in the Confederate Army.
+The publisher of the sticker is clearly printed on the bottom of every sticker and on the Dapremont advertising covers, but little has been published about him.
+I found out quite a lot about Alexander Dapremont and other things he produced in support of the war effort, all of them very early in the war, as he spent most of the war fighting in the Confederate Army.

-Listed in the CSA Catalog, there is an 8-star flag patriotic cover (quite scarce) with the imprint of Dapremont.
+Listed in the CSA Catalog, there is an eight-star flag patriotic cover (quite scarce) with the imprint of Dapremont.
 But not all of these seldom seen patriotic covers have the Dapremont imprint.
-Neither the one in the Kimbrough collection nor the one shown in the Wishnietsky book on patriotics show the imprint.
-This 8-star design is CSA Catalog type F8-9, imprint 20: "Published by ADapremont, N.O."
+Neither the one in the Kimbrough collection, nor the one shown in the Wishnietsky book about patriotics, show the imprint.3 This 8-star design is CSA Catalog Type F8-9, imprint 20: "Published by A. Dapremont, N.O."
 It catalogs \$3,000 when postally used.
 The design is shown in Figure 6.

-Steven R. Boyd also notes in his book on patriotic covers that Dapremont submitted postage stamp designs to the Confederate Post Office Department for consideration.
-Obviously, the design(s) were not accepted.
+Steven R. Boyd also notes in his book about patriotic covers that Dapremont submitted postage stamp designs to the Confederate Post Office Department for consideration.4 Obviously, the design(s) were not accepted.
 I was unable to follow the source of this information by press time.